Skip to contents

 sudo apt install ttf-mscorefonts-installer

-and then click tab and enter on your keyboard when the debconf pops up to accept that you are giving Bill Gates of yesteryear your soul.
+and then click tab and enter on your keyboard when the debconf pops up to accept that you are giving Bill Gates your soul.

 fc-list | grep "Times New Roman"